Focus and distinctiveness of CRLP

 Our priorities also mean we are not doing various other things that other people are doing in “Rules as Code”, computational law, and related fields.

-For how CRLP fits into the wider Rules as Code and computational law worlds, see our notes on RaC.
+• For how CRLP fits into the wider Rules as Code and computational law worlds, see our notes on RaC.
+If you are working on other RaC issues, do contact us to discuss anything of interest that you see here.